 THE PROS AND CONS

-While the steam room and sauna boost your body’s health in incredible ways, they host a separate set of individual benefits.
-Here is a better look at the pros and cons of both.
+While both the steam room and the sauna do plenty to boost your body’s health in incredible ways, they also each host a set of benefits that are unique to themselves.
+Here is a more in-depth look at the pros and cons of each.

 CONS OF THE SAUNA